jamesjingyi/whisper-diarization-project/README.md

 Output Directory: Specify the directory where the transcription file will be saved.
 Default is the current directory (./).
 `--output_dir ./transcriptions`

 Speaker numbers: If you know the specific amount of speakers, you can use `--num_speakers`.
-You can also set min and max using `-min_speakers` and `--max_speakers`.
+You can also set min and max using `--min_speakers` and `--max_speakers`.

-By default, the script saves each step (transcription then diarization), so that you can re-run without re-doing everything.
-You can override this however using `-f` or `--force`.
-You can force just re-diarization using the `--force_diarization` flag.
+By default, the script avoids reprocessing each step (transcription and diarization), so that you can add new files to the `data` folder without worrying about removing old ones.
+You can override this however using `-f` or `--force` to reprocess both transcription and diarization, or just re-diarization using the `--force_diarization` flag.

 ### Example Command